 - the following universal objects (by definition, objects which do not belong to the stack): the integers 0, 1, -1, 2 and -2 (respectively called gen_0, gen_1, gen_m1, gen_2 and gen_m2), the fraction $\frac{1}{2}$ (ghalf).
 All of these are of type GEN. - a heap which is just a linked list of permanent universal objects.
 For now, it contains exactly the ones listed above.
 You will probably very rarely use the heap yourself; and if so, only as a collection of copies of objects taken from the stack (called clones in the sequel).
 Thus you need not bother with its internal structure, which may change as PARI evolves.
-Some complex PARI functions create clones for special garbage collecting purposes, usually destroying them when returning. - a table of primes (in fact of differences between consecutive primes), called diffptr, of type byteptr (pointer to unsigned char).
+Some complex PARI functions create clones for special garbage collecting purposes, usually destroying them when returning. - a table of primes, called pari_PRIMES, of type pari_prime (pointer to 32bit unsigned integer).
 Its use is described in Section 5.4 later.
 Using it directly is deprecated, high-level iterators provide a cleaner and more flexible interface, see Section 4.8.2 (such iterators use the private prime table, but extend it dynamically). - access to all the built-in functions of the PARI library.
 These are declared to the outside world when you include pari.h, but need the above things to function properly.
 So if you forget the call to pari_init, you will get a fatal error when running your program.